SilkRose/Pony/src/stories/diary-duet/diary-duet.md

 ## Day four: Divulge

-Dear diary,
+Dear Diary,

 Today we hung out yet again.
 We had lunch together, and the whole time she stared at me.
 After lunch, we went and saw Twilight.
 Twilight did notice Fluttershy acting different, and asked me about it.
 I didn't know what to say.
-We stayed there a while, then Twilight asked if Fluttershy had a crush on me.
+We stayed there a while, then, Twilight asked if Fluttershy had a crush on me.
 It surprised me and made me re-evaluate my relationship with Fluttershy.

 I am all but certain that Fluttershy has a crush on me.
-The way she's acting different, the way she stares at me, it's the only conclusion I can come too.
+The way she's acting different, the way she stares at me, it's the only conclusion I can come to.
 To tell you the truth, I don't know how to feel about it, sure I love her as a friend, but could I develop feelings for her?
 This is something I'm going to have to think about, and to divulge one of my thoughts so far, I do think Fluttershy is rather cute.

 ~Rarity

 ## Day five: Decide

-Dear diary,
+Dear Diary,

 I tried again today to tell Rarity that she is pretty, I was so close.
 I'm going to try again tomorrow, wish me luck.
 I've also decided that I am going to ask her out, it just might take a day or two to build up the courage.
 I really hope she says yes.